AdobeDocs/marketo.en/help/marketo/product-docs/administration/setup-administration/minimum-system-requirements.md

 >[!NOTE]
 >
->If your IT team restricts web access using an allowlist, ask them to add `*.marketo.com` to allow all Marketo resources and websockets.
+>If your IT team restricts web access using an allowlist, ask them to add `*.marketo.com`, `*.adobe.com`, and `*.adobe.net` to allow all Marketo Engage resources and websockets.